by Donna Marie Scippa

-Thermography or medical infrared imaging is a painless, noninvasive and inexpensive breast scan approved by the Food and Drug Administration (FDA) for women of any age.
+Thermography, or Medical Infrared Imaging, is a painless, non-invasive and inexpensive breast scan approved by the U.S. Food and Drug Administration (FDA) for women of any age.
 Research suggests that breast cancer survival rests upon the earliest possible detection.
 When discovered early, 95 percent cure rates are possible, making breast thermography an essential part of risk assessment and early detection.

 Thermography involves fascinating technology.
 It is a physiologic test measuring heat levels in the tissue.
-The room is cooled to 61 degrees to normalize skin surface temperature and the patient acclimates over a ten-minute period.
-This ensures a uniform test.
 Interpreting a thermogram requires a complex computerized system, which measures heat in the breast by analyzing images taken by a state-of-the-art medical infrared camera.
+All humans are heat generators and most of the heat we produce is normal.

-Christiane Northrup, M.D., board-certified OB/GYN and author, a strong advocate of thermography, states: “I understand that mammography has been the gold standard for years.
+Christiane Northrup, M.D., board-certified OB/GYN and author and strong advocate of thermography, states in a 2010 article in the Huffington Post, “I understand that mammography has been the gold standard for years.
 Doctors are the most familiar with this test and many believe that a mammogram is the best test for detecting breast cancer early.
 But it’s not.
-Studies show that a thermogram identifies precancerous or cancerous cells earlier.”
+Studies show that a thermogram identifies precancerous or cancerous cells earlier…”

-The inclusion of thermography in breast cancer awareness and prevention plans is essential.
-It helps differentiate high-risk women, detect changes in breast tissue early and may give women a significant chance of beating an aggressive and widespread disease.
+The inclusion of Thermography in breast cancer awareness and prevention plans is essential.
+It helps differentiate high-risk women, detects changes in breast tissue early, and may give women a significant chance of beating an aggressive and widespread disease.
 It has been determined that no one method of examination alone can serve all the needs of breast cancer detection.
 Thermography can help in this arena, especially given how many women have dense breast tissue, which lowers the sensitivity of mammography.

-Donna Marie Scippa has been a nurse practitioner in women’s health for more than 25 years based in the San Francisco Bay Area.
+Donna Marie Scippa has been a nurse practitioner in women’s health for more than 20 year,s based in the San Francisco Bay Area.
 She is passionate about integrative therapies for women’s health and the value of thermography as a breast health screening tool.
-For more information, visit BreastThermography.com.